DocumentDB for VS Code

 Filtering Azure Resources

-The Filter feature allows you to control which Azure resources are displayed in the Service Discovery panel by selecting specific tenants and subscriptions.
+The Filter feature allows you to control which Azure resources are displayed in the Service Discovery panel by selecting from your currently signed-in tenants and their corresponding subscriptions.

 How to Access